gooberinc/goober-central/README.md

     Start the application using uvicorn:
    ``go run main.go``

+> [!TIP]
+> If you're looking to boost its speed even slightly, try compiling it!

 5. **Open it in a web browser**:
     Once the server is running, open your browser of choice and navigate to `http://localhost:9094`)